minio/docs/source/includes/common-minio-mc.rst

 - Parameters sharing a line are mutually dependent.
 - Parameters separated using the pipe ``|`` operator are mutually exclusive.

 Copy the example to a text editor and modify as-needed before running the command in the terminal/shell.
-You may need to use ``sudo`` if your user does not have write permissions for the path where ``mc`` is installed.

 .. end-minio-syntax